datamindedbe/conveyor-templates/project/spark/{{ cookiecutter.project_name }}/README.md

 ## Concepts

-### Separate job breakdown from scheduling
-Jobs can be found in the `jobs/` directory.
-A job function needs to be annotated with `@EntryPoint(runnerType = "sample")`.
-This approach is based on the article [Scaling a Mature Data Pipeline](https://medium.com/airbnb-engineering/scaling-a-mature-data-pipeline-managing-overhead-f34835cbc866) and can be used to manage scheduling overhead.

 ## Commands
 - `./gradlew test` to run all the tests
 - `./gradlew clean shadowJar` to create the fat jar